 School administration and teaching staff place a high priority on providing adequate adult supervision on campus before, during, and after school.
-As students arrive on campus each morning, the principal and noon supervisors are strategically assigned to designated entrance areas and the playground.
-During recess, teachers supervise playground activity.
-The principal and noon supervisors monitor lunch time activity in the cafeteria and on the playground.
-At the end of the day when students are dismissed, the principal and teachers monitor student behavior to ensure a safe and orderly departure.
+As students arrive on campus each morning, noon supervisors and the campus safety officer are strategically assigned to designated entrance areas and the playground.
+During recess, noon supervisors monitor playground activity.
+Noon supervisors monitor lunch time activity in the cafeteria and on the playground.
+At the end of the day when students are dismissed, teachers and the campus safety officer monitor student behavior to ensure a safe and orderly departure.

-Henderson Elementary School is a closed campus.
-During school hours, all visitors must sign in at the school's office and wear identification badges while on school grounds.
+Cameron Elementary School is a closed campus.
+During school hours, all visitors must sign in at the school's office with their valid state issued identification to be scanned through the Raptor system and wear the printed identification sticker while on school grounds.